Mommy, while you were responding to your work emails, I accidentally spilled the milk everywhere as I was pouring it into my cereal.

 Your daughter who is afraid you’re missing out on all the good stuff”

-This story was submitted to Love What Matters by Regan Long of the Real Deal of Parenting, and originally appeared here.
-You can follow her journey on her website.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+This story was submitted to Love What Matters by Regan Long of the Real Deal of Parenting, and originally appeared on Facebook.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more from Regan here: